psrc/itm-tutorial-python/00-short-introduction-to-Python.md

 * Supports multiple programming paradigms
 * Very large community

-## Interpreter
+## Where is this "Python"??

-Python is an interpreted language.
-As a consequence, we can use it in two ways:
+Open a console/terminal/shell window and type "python".
+This starts a live interactive session with Python.

-* Using interpreter as an "advanced calculator" in interactive mode:
+In the interactive mode we can basically use Python as a calculator and do some "live" interfacing.
+You can tell you're in the Python environment by the three angle brackets near the prompt.

 ```python
 user:host:~$ python